stat6250-s17/course-questions-wiki/week-06/README.md

 - Question (yzhu12-stat6250): What's the BY statement in SAS for?
 - Question (meisenbach-stat6250): In a match-merge, how do you exclude records with missing values?
 - Answer (meisenbach-stat6250): use the IN= data set option and an IF statement.
+- Question (aoneill2-stat6250): If one file has 5 records matched to a "by" variable as a unique identifier, and a second file has 3 records, with 2 "by" variables matching the first file's records and 1 different, how many records are in the match-merged file?
+- Answer (aoneill2-stat6250): There will be 6 records altogether, containing the available values from the other variable or variables from each of the files.